GluuFederation/flex/docs/install/helm-install/amazon-eks.md

+    - PostgreSQL for persistence storage

+        In a production environment, a production grade PostgreSQL server should be used such as `Amazon RDS`

+        For testing purposes, you can deploy it on the EKS cluster using the following command:

+        ```
+        helm install my-release --set auth.postgresPassword=Test1234#,auth.database=gluu -n gluu oci://registry-1.docker.io/bitnamicharts/postgresql
+        ```

+        Add the following yaml snippet to your `override.yaml` file:

+        ```yaml

+        global:
+          cnPersistenceType: sql
+        config:
+          configmap:
+            cnSqlDbName: gluu
+            cnSqlDbPort: 5432
+            cnSqlDbDialect: pgsql
+            cnSqlDbHost: my-release-mysql.gluu.svc
+            cnSqlDbUser: postgres
+            cnSqlDbTimezone: UTC
+            cnSqldbUserPassword: Test1234#
+        ```

     - MySQL for persistence storage

         In a production environment, a production grade MySQL server should be used such as `Amazon RDS`

-        For testing purposes, you can deploy it on the EKS cluster using the following commands:
+        For testing purposes, you can deploy it on the EKS cluster using the following command:

         ```
-        helm repo add bitnami https://charts.bitnami.com/bitnami
-        helm install my-release --set auth.rootPassword=Test1234#,auth.database=gluu bitnami/mysql -n gluu
+        helm install my-release --set auth.rootPassword=Test1234#,auth.database=gluu -n gluu oci://registry-1.docker.io/bitnamicharts/mysql
         ```

         Add the following yaml snippet to your `override.yaml` file: